copper187/copper187/README.md

 I'm learning Verilog now.

 I'm learning ASM(x86_64 Ring0, aarch64 and RISC-V) now.

+IDE & Dev Tools:

+I use Visual Studio for C/C++/C# dev.

+I use icx and Clang as C/C++ compiler.
+Not cl.exe(MSVC).

+I use masm64 for ASM dev.

+I use Intel Vtune for performance analyzer.

+System:

+I mainly use Windows.

+I can use Linux, But not often.

 <!--
 **copper187/copper187** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.